nilodna/webslides_lab/README.md

 # webslides_lab
-Presentation of lab's work, using webslide.tv tool, based on HTML5
+Presentation of LHiCo's work, using webslide.tv tool, based on HTML5